Lion’s mane tincture has an array of potential benefits, from neurological health to immune boosting ability

 A variety of studies have been conducted that look at the efficacy of lion’s mane medicinal qualities.
 Here’s a quote from the study

 “The Neuroprotective Properties of Hericium erinaceus in Glutamate-Damaged Differentiated PC12 Cells and an Alzheimer’s Disease Mouse Model”, which demonstrates some of the neuro possibilities of lion’s mane mushrooms.

 “Hericium erinaceus, an edible and medicinal mushroom, displays various pharmacological activities in the prevention of dementia in conditions such as Parkinson’s and Alzheimer’s disease…Our findings provide experimental evidence that HE may provide neuroprotective candidates for treating or preventing neurodegenerative diseases.”

 That is not the only study conducted on lion’s mane either.
 Here is yet another study with favorable information regarding lion’s mane and neurological health.

-The study “Lion’s Mane, Hericium erinaceus and Tiger Milk, Lignosus rhinocerotis (Higher Basidiomycetes) Medicinal Mushrooms Stimulate Neurite Outgrowth in Dissociated Cells of Brain, Spinal Cord, and Retina: An In Vitro Study” took a look at neurodegenerative disease, which impacts nearly 100 million people worldwide.
+“Lion’s Mane, Hericium erinaceus and Tiger Milk, Lignosus rhinocerotis (Higher Basidiomycetes) Medicinal Mushrooms Stimulate Neurite Outgrowth in Dissociated Cells of Brain, Spinal Cord, and Retina: An In Vitro Study” took a look at neurodegenerative disease, which impacts nearly 100 million people worldwide.

 The study states, “Hericium erinaceus is one of the well-established medicinal mushrooms for neuronal health.
 It has been documented for its regenerative capability in peripheral nerve.”